-In the earlier part of his reign, under the influence of Zechariah, he was faithful to Jehovah, and “did that which was right in the sight of the Lord” (2 Kings 15:3; 2 Chr.
-26:4, 5); but toward the close of his long life “his heart was lifted up to his destruction,” and he wantonly invaded the priest's office (2 Chr.
-26:16), and entering the sanctuary proceeded to offer incense on the golden altar.
+In the earlier part of his reign, under the influence of Zechariah, he was faithful to Jehovah, and “did that which was right in the sight of the Lord” (2 Kings 15:3; 2 Chronicles 26:4, 5); but toward the close of his long life “his heart was lifted up to his destruction,” and he wantonly invaded the priest's office (2 Chronicles 26:16), and entering the sanctuary proceeded to offer incense on the golden altar.

 “It is not for you, Uzziah, to burn incense to the Lord, but for the priests, the sons of Aaron who have been consecrated to burn incense.
 Leave the sanctuary, for you have been untrue and will have no honor from the Lord God.”
 But Uzziah, with a censer in his hand for burning incense, was enraged… —2 Chr.
 26:18-19 NASB excerpt

 - What is HOLINESS and why are we to pursue it?
 Answer

 - Who are the priests and what is their God-given role?